bassrehab/bassrehab.github.io/_posts/2023-10-28-quantum-data-platform.md

 title: Data at Quantum Speed - The Promise and Potential of QDM
 date: 2023-10-28 20:05:00
 description: Explore the revolutionary realm of Quantum Data Management (QDM) and its promise to revolutionize data processing at quantum speed.
 Discover the potential applications, technical considerations and implications.
-tags: data platform quantum-computing
+tags: data platform quantum-computing inventive
-categories: platforms quantum-computing
+categories: platform quantum-computing
 giscus_comments: true
 featured: false
 related_posts: true